dustinpfister/blog_posts/_posts/express-stream.md

 For starters with express streams can be used when working with the response object.
 The reason why is because the response object inherits from the native node [http server response class](https://nodejs.org/api/http.html#http_class_http_serverresponse) which inherits from [stream](https://nodejs.org/api/stream.html#stream_stream).

+So because the response object inherits from stream it has a write method that can be used to write data on a per chunk basis and then once that is done the res.end method can be used to end the stream.
 ```js
 let express = require('express'),
 app = express(),